-Our ecosystem of 3 packages and 5 repos dedicated to exloring and extending autonomous agents and applying the capabilities of LLMs as J.A.V.I.S. as possible.
+Our ecosystem of 3 packages and 5 repos dedicated to exploring and extending autonomous agents and applying the capabilities of LLMs as J.A.R.V.I.S. as possible.

 Transformer language models like GPT-4 and ChatGPT have demonstrated remarkable capabilities across a wide range of tasks, sparking both admiration and concern about their potential impact.
 However, a recent paper titled "Faith and Fate: Limits of Transformers on Compositionality" by researchers from Allen Institute for AI, University of Washington, University of Southern California and University of Chicago takes a critical look at the limitations of these models in tasks requiring multi-step compositional reasoning.